SHIFU123457/GRP-B-ISP-JamesMagara/README.md

 # Study Helper Agent
 An AI-powered Telegram bot that integrates with Learning Management Systems (LMS) to provide personalized academic support through intelligent document retrieval and natural language understanding.
 ## Overview
 Study Helper Agent automates academic assistance by connecting to your Google Classroom (and optionally Moodle), processing course materials, and providing context-aware responses to student queries.
-The bot uses Retrieval-Augmented Generation (RAG) with LLaMA language models to deliver accurate, source-grounded answers based on your actual course content.
+The bot uses Retrieval-Augmented Generation (RAG) with LLaMA language models to deliver accurate, source-grounded, personalized answers based on your actual course content.
 ## Key Features
 ### LMS Integration